This is how I stumbled upon the mind-body connection, and how I used it to release my IBS triggers.

-With NLP it is possible to discover those trigger situations as an observer, and take some, or all of the sting out of them.
+With IBS and NLP it is possible to discover those trigger situations as an observer, and take some, or all of the sting out of them.
 And that is truly liberating.

-I no longer suffer with any IBS symptoms, and a large part of that is due to seeing and changing my unconscious IBS triggers.
+I no longer suffer with any IBS symptoms, and a large part of that is due to seeing and changing my unconscious patterns.

-Over time I have developed my own kind of NLP that I find particularly effective for IBS and releasing conscious but also unconscious IBS triggers.5
+I no longer use NLP.
+Over time, I have developed a specific approach that I find exceptionally effective for IBS and releasing conscious, but also unconscious IBS triggers.

 It works much faster than NLP, and you don’t need to revisit the past at all if you don’t want to, so it is particularly suited to trauma and strong emotions.